By: Marilyn L. Davis

 Ambivalence about Changing

-Each day will bring an opportunity to have a life lesson and more importantly, an opportunity for you to do something differently.
+Each day will bring an opportunity to have a life lesson and more importantly, a chance for you to do something differently.

-Instead of reacting poorly to these similar situations and lessons, try thinking, “Thank goodness for this happening again.
-I’ve got an opportunity to act differently.”
+Instead of reacting poorly to these similar situations, try thinking, “Thank goodness for this happening again.”

 Marilyn L. Davis is the Editor-in-Chief of From Addict 2 Advocate.
 In 1990, she opened North House, an award-winning women’s residential recovery home.
 In 2008, Brenau University, Georgia, created the Marilyn L. Davis Community Service-Learning Award.
 This is a yearly award given to advocates in mental health, wellness, and recovery.